tanvirONsearch/Generating_a_dataset_like_LipBengal/README.md

 **iii.** And those frames are saved to desire folders.

-To run the code as it is just chane the directories in the notebook and you will be good to go.
+To run the code as it is just change the directories in the notebook and you will be good to go.